migros/fotoobo/docs/source/developer/architecture/3_context_scope.rst

 tooling to support Fortinet devices. **fotoobo** aims to fill a gap in this tooling support and solve some common tasks in a simple way.

-Based on this the scope of the **fotoobo** is defined as follows:
+Based on this the scope of **fotoobo** is defined as follows:

-- Get, enrich and summarize information from a Fortinet product, that is otherwise not easily available
+- Get, enrich and summarize information from one or more Fortinet product(s), that is otherwise not easily available

     - for presentation on console
-    - for further use as raw JSON output
+    - for further use as raw JSON output (for a monitoring system for example)
     - to render any Jinja2 template based on it (for HTML-Reports or config input to other systems for example).